-Da Hong Pao is a special type of partially oxidized rock tea.
-These are oolongs produced in the Wuyi mountains in the northern region of Fujian, China.
-Da Hong Pao has a unique origin story and is easily the most famous tea in China.
-The mineral taste is intense, layered with slightly floral and sweet ripe fruit notes.
+Da Hong Pao is a special type of partially oxidized rock tea, produced in the Wuyi, China.
+Da Hong Pao is easily the most famous tea in China.
+The mineral taste is intense, with slightly floral and sweet fruit notes.

 Characteristics Of Da Hong Pao Tea